Tucson to Tombstone Day Trip: Route, O.K. Corral & Tips

 • Read historical markers for context

-• Wear comfortable shoes for cobbled walkways
+• Wear comfortable shoes for uneven walkways

 Live Gunfight Reenactments and Shows